 Beginning in September 2011, Najib’s government announced a series of reforms, including of the country’s repressive print media codes and notorious Internal Security Act (ISA) that allowed for indefinite detention without trial.

 The changes “underline my commitment to making Malaysia a modern, progressive democracy that can be proud to take its place at the top table of international leadership”, said Najib, speaking on the eve of celebrations marking the founding of the modern Malaysian state in 1963.

-However, opposition MP Dzulkefly Ahmad of the Pan Malaysian Islamic Party (PAS) dismisses Najib’s recent reform drive.
-“What the big print gives the small print takes away,” he told AToL, suggesting that the reform announcements were more about electioneering than substantive change.
+However, opposition MP Dzulkefly Ahmad of the Pan Malaysian Islamic Party (PAS) dismissed Najib’s recent reform drive.
+“What the big print gives the small print takes away,” Ahmad told AToL, suggesting that the reform announcements were more about electioneering than substantive change.

 Analysts believe that a big turnout on Saturday could influence whether the government calls the elections soon.
 If the lockdown succeeds in keeping supporters away from the rally, a low turnout could give the impression of a waning desire for political change and thereby spur the government into holding an early snap poll.
 Under current election laws, the government only needs to give a week’s notice before holding an election, giving the opposition little time to prepare a nationwide campaign.